5x12 pentomino tiling

 o Dogs - our original dog was Tilly a boxer/border collie cross bitch.
 Of course she had her own Web page (how could you doubt it).
 She changed both of our lives.
 For me not least my forcing me to get up half an hour earlier in the summer so I could take her for her morning walk in the Country Park before breakfast, and in the winter she made sure I stopped work in the evening for her second walk.
 That in turn meant I got some exercise, got to see the park through the changing seasons, and as a result I learnt the names of the species of duck I see there, not to mention the deer.
 I've also got to know more Milton villagers.

-Sadly Tilly died in September 2004 but her place in our hearts has been taken by Jake, a pedigree border collie who keeps us on our toes and needs even more walking than Tilly, which is no bad thing.
+Sadly Tilly died in September 2004 but her place in our hearts was taken by Jake, a pedigree border collie who kept us on our toes and needed even more walking than Tilly, which was no bad thing.
+Jake's end came very suddenly, as Beth explains in this obituary.

-o Radio - mainly BBC R4, R5 and Radio Cambridgeshire although I also listen to Kiss FM, our regional yoof music station.
+o Radio - mainly BBC R4, and FiveLive although I also listen to Kiss FM, our regional yoof music station.
 I don't have a TV, not that TV Licensing believe this judging by the letters they send me.

 o Beer - I love well kept real ale, which is often hard to find these days but sadly since my stroke I don't get to drink much of it and you'll find me drinking no or low alcohol beer much of the time, especially German.